Pepperoni-Jabroni/ChorusLinks/README.md

 - Adds 2 new items: Golden Chorus Fruit & Enchanted Golden Chorus Fruit
    - Crafted by surrounding a Chorus Fruit with Gold Ingots or Gold Blocks respectively
 - Adds 1 new block: Chorus Link
-   - Crafted by surrounding a Netherite Ingot with Purpur Blocks
+   - Crafted by surrounding a Golden Chorus Fruit with Purpur Blocks
 - If a Chorus Fruit is consumed within 128 blocks of a Chorus Link (configurable), the player will always be teleported to the top of the Chorus Link.
 - When multiple Chorus Links are within radius, the closest is always chosen.
    - When strongly powered, a Chorus Link will not be chosen for teleportation when consuming Chorus Fruits.
 This means you can select which Chorus Link is chosen using Redstone.